Background

 - Integrating SD into production serving systems adds engineering complexity: two-model orchestration, heuristics for drafting length, and extra complexity in batching and scheduling.

-As a result, end-to-end speedups therefore often plateau at around $2-3\times$ even when the “acceptance length per step” looks impressive.
+As a result, end-to-end speedups therefore often plateau at around $2-3\times$ even when the “acceptance length per step” looks impressive in papers.

 Table 1 summarizes the trade-offs of all three families discussed above: